Excel in the growing health industry

-The psychology major offers you the opportunity to appreciate and critique the contributions made by psychological research to the evaluation of health, health status and health promotion.
-You’ll learn to adopt an evidence-based approach to problem-solving and decision-making that can be related to the interface between mental and physical health.
+The psychology major offers you the opportunity to analyse the contributions made by psychological research to health.
+You’ll learn to adopt an evidence-based approach to problem-solving and decision-making that relates to the connection between mental and physical health.

-You’ll learn how the structure of the brain affects our behaviour, and how factors such as culture, gender, poverty and mental illness affect our health, thinking and behaviour.
+You’ll learn how the structure of the brain affects our behaviour.
+You’ll also learn how factors such as culture, gender, poverty and mental illness affect our health, thinking and behaviour.

 At Massey, you can choose from a wide range of courses that reflect the diversity of psychology.
 You’ll learn about the natural, social and biological side as well as research methods and applications of psychology.

 Your psychology major combines: